xen-project/xen/docs/misc/xen-command-line.markdown

 Override Xen's logic for choosing the APIC driver.
 By default, if there are more than 8 CPUs, Xen will switch to `bigsmp` over `default`.

-### allow\_unsafe
-> `= <boolean>`

-> Default: `false`

-Force boot on potentially unsafe systems.
-By default Xen will refuse to boot on systems with the following errata:

-* AMD Erratum 121.
-Processors with this erratum are subject to a guest triggerable Denial of Service.
-Override only if you trust all of your PV guests.

 ### apicv
 > `= <boolean>`